juanmiguel-lopez/SER_Model_Vote_Scripts/README.md

 This code was developed in support of the research article titled:

+"Assessing the Effectiveness of Ensembles in Speech Emotion Recognition: Performance Analysis under Challenging Scenarios"

 which is currently under review in Expert Systems and Applications journal.